By Bill Moore

 Chapter I, Articles 13 and 20, of the Vermont Constitution provide similar individual rights.

 Last week, a group of about a dozen demonstrators took to the Vermont House of Representatives to protest.
 The issue doesn’t matter, but the manner of their public demonstration does.

-The protestors, chanting and unfurling a banner, were quickly gaveled down by Speaker of the House Mitzi Johnson, who called for order to be returned to the House.
+The protesters, chanting and unfurling a banner, were quickly gaveled down by Speaker of the House Mitzi Johnson, who called for order to be returned to the House.
 More shouts and disruption ensued and the speaker, showing incredible restraint, again gaveled the House to order.
-Finally, one of the protestors showered the House chamber with hundreds of propaganda cards.
+Finally, one of the protesters showered the House chamber with hundreds of propaganda cards.
 Speaker Johnson rightly announced a House recess and ordered the chamber cleared of all legislators and guests.

 This is not peaceful assembly, protected speech or the proper way, as allowed in Article 20, to “instruct their Representatives — and to apply to the Legislature for redress of grievances, by address, petition or remonstrance.”
 This was the act of an unruly bunch, attempting to draw attention to themselves and their cause.

 Every day, Vermonters address members of the Vermont General Assembly on issues of importance to them.
 They are buttonholing members in the halls of the Statehouse, testifying before any of the various legislative committees, protesting on the great lawn or meeting their elected officials in the grocery store.
 Vermonters get their message across in polite discourse.
 The Central Vermont Chamber is a regular at the Statehouse, joining other lobbying organizations who represent important issues identified by our constituents.